luanti-org/docs.luanti.org/content/for-players/migrate-portable-data.md

 As soon as you launch Luanti again you should see that your games and worlds have been transferred over successfully.

+*Note*: You will have to re-install any previous texture packs or set favorite servers by hand.